Just Repair: A Minimal Denoising Network for Time Series Anomaly Detection: Results

-\textbf{UCR results.} \Cref{tab:ucr} shows results on the univariate archive. \jure{} achieves AUC-PR 0.198, ranking second behind MatrixProfile (0.292) and first among neural methods on AUC-PR and VUS-PR.
-Stream-VAE attains higher AUC-ROC (0.761 vs.\ 0.690) and VUS-ROC (0.804 vs.\ 0.734), reflecting a regime where JuRe is more precise at the top of the ranking while Stream-VAE ranks normal windows better at lower thresholds.
-AxonAD drops to 0.127 AUC-PR, reversing the TSB-AD ranking and suggesting that its attention-based query dynamics benefit multivariate cross-channel structure more than univariate patterns.
-The UCR-Score tells a different story: MatrixProfile leads at 0.548, and three neural baselines (CNN 0.428, AxonAD 0.424, LSTMAD 0.392) rank above \jure{} (0.368).
-Because the UCR-Score rewards only the placement of the single highest-scored point, it can diverge from continuous ranking quality when a method produces a sharp but occasionally mislocated peak.
-The pattern across UCR thus depends on the evaluation criterion, and \jure{}'s advantage is concentrated in precision-based continuous metrics.
+On the univariate archive (\cref{tab:ucr}), \jure{} achieves AUC-PR 0.201, ranking second behind MatrixProfile (0.292) and first among neural methods on both AUC-PR and VUS-PR.
+Notably, the multivariate ranking inverts here: the attention-based AxonAD drops to 0.134, well below \jure{}.
+This reversal is consistent with AxonAD benefiting from cross-channel structure that is absent in univariate data, although the benchmark comparison does not isolate that mechanism.
+MatrixProfile computes exact nearest-neighbor distances over all subsequences; however, the evaluated implementation supports only univariate input and could not be applied to TSB-AD-M. On UCR-Score, three neural baselines rank above \jure{} (0.368); because UCR-Score rewards only the single highest-scored point, it can diverge from continuous ranking quality when a method occasionally mislocates its peak.

-\textbf{Ablation.} \Cref{tab:ablation} ablates each component on TSB-AD along three axes.
-Removing Gaussian corruption ($\sigma = 0$) causes the largest single drop ($-0.047$ AUC-PR), reducing the model to a plain autoencoder.
-Removing channel masking costs 0.029 and omitting the first-difference loss costs 0.004, confirming that corruption noise is the dominant training-time ingredient.

-Among scoring terms, amplitude-only scoring yields 0.391 (collective loss of 0.013).
-Individual removals reveal interaction effects: dropping $s_\text{diff}$ alone costs 0.024, while dropping $s_\text{corr}$ alone costs 0.018.
-The fact that removing $s_\text{diff}$ alone costs more than removing all structural terms together indicates complementarity: $s_\text{trend}$ and $s_\text{corr}$ introduce noise on certain datasets when $s_\text{diff}$ is absent, but produce consistent gains jointly.
-On the architecture axis, a second block yields 0.400 versus 0.404, and reducing $H$ to 8 costs 0.061.